 The Board has processes that comply with federal and state regulation and policies for handling complaints and Equal Employment Opportunity (EEO) issues.
 It has established a WIOA Equal Opportunity Officer that is responsible for grievance and complaint resolution.

-Sandeep Gill Deputy Director
+Michelle Jones

+Workforce Manager

-WorkforceEqual Opportunity Officer WorkSource DeKalb
+Equal Opportunity Officer WorkSource DeKalb

 774 Jordan Lane, Building 4

-Decatur, Georgia 30033 Email:sgill@dekalbcountyga.gov
+Decatur, Georgia 30033 Email:jmjonesl@dekalbcountyga.gov

 Phone: (404) 687-3400

-Upon entry into the system, customers, including Youth, arecustomers are provided with materials detailing the processes.
+Upon entry into the process, customers are provided with materials detailing the processes.
 Customers are requested to convey concerns in writing to provide clear documentation of the issue.
 However, a customer’s failure to communicate in writing does not prevent him/her from having his/her complaint reviewed.

 As a part of its positive customer service strategy, the Board strives to informally resolve most complaints.
 Typically, it has been the Board’s experience that a front- line Manager and/or the One-Stop Manager are able to resolve most customer concerns.